Image Amodal Completion: A Survey: DATASETS and EVALUATION

 \subsubsection{Amodal Appearance Completion}

 For the amodal appearance completion task, studies adopt a number of different metrics to measure the performance of the recovered images.
 Most commonly-used metrics focus on pixel differences between prediction and ground truth, including MSE (Mean Square Error), RMSE (Root Mean Square Error), and PSNR (Peak Signal-to-noise Ratio).
-Alternatively, Distance metrics, such as L1 and L2 distances, can be used to measure the per-pixel error.
+Alternatively, Distance metrics, such as L1 and L2 distances \citep{ yan2019visualizing}, can be used to measure the per-pixel error.
 Absolute pixel differences do not necessarily map to human perceptual differences, so some metrics try to consider more perceptual differences.
-For example, SSIM (Structural Similarity Index) takes luminance, contrast and structure into account.
+For example, SSIM (Structural Similarity Index) takes luminance, contrast and structure into account \citep{dhamo2019object}.
 Particularly, for the appearance recovered using GANs, the similarity of the generated results to the ground truth can be measured using FID (Fréchet inception distance), which is the Fréchet distance between two multivariate Gaussians (generated and ground-truth images) \citep{heusel2017gans}.
-As with amodal shape completion, human studies using qualitative model results are also used to determine which method produces a better complete object appearance, according to human observers.
+As with amodal shape completion, human studies using qualitative model results are also used to determine which method produces a better complete object appearance, according to human observers \citep{ehsani2018segan}.
+As shown in Table \ref{apc}, some commonly used amodal appearance completion datasets include the CSD \citep{zheng2021vinv} and AHP \citep{zhou2021human}.